RichmondYeboah/phonebook_from_react/README.md

 # phonebook_from_react
-phone book application, built with React and Boostrap 4.
+Phone book application, built with React and Boostrap 4.